 Following the resounding success of the first conference, the second GRC "Pancreatic Diseases" will take place July 19-24, 2015 at Mount Holyoke College South Hadley, MA USA.
 The program we have assembled is first-rate, benefitting from the contribution of international world-class female and male scientists engaged in research relevant to different aspects of pancreatic diseases.
 As for all GRCs, the guiding principle of this Conference is the presentation of new, unpublished results and the free, unhampered discussion that follows.
 This tradition of freely sharing ideas is due in large part to GRC's "off the record" policy which prohibits photography or tape recording of sessions or the publication of conference proceedings.
 Participation of young scientists, including PhD students, postdocs and junior group leaders is especially welcome, with opportunities of short talks and partial reimbursement of conference fees and traveling costs for selected poster abstracts.

-A list of preliminary session topics and speakers is currently being developed by the Conference Chair and will be available by December 1, 2014.
+A list of preliminary session topics and speakers is displayed below (discussion leaders are noted in italics).
+The detailed program is currently being developed by the Conference Chair and will be available by March 19, 2015.
 Please check back for updates.

 (Piero Marchetti / Decio Eizirik / Suresh Chari)

 Pancreatic Cell Identity